nchristiny/YDKJS/YDKJS: Up & Going/Chapter 1  Into Programming.md

 Source code.
 Built primarily for the developer - other devs or your future self.

-Syntax + grammar rules = combine to write a valid or coherent combo of char to make the computer perform a task or receive a statement.
+Syntax & grammar combine to write a valid or coherent combo of char to make the computer perform a task or receive a statement.

 Statement:
 -----------